-5.1 Single versus MC Schemes
+5.1 Single Versus Multiple Copy Schemes

-Fig. 12 depicts simulation results showing the average access cost of a group (social cost) under different SC and MC schemes and for different values of t_r representing different levels of "tightness" of the group.
-Three types of demand are considered: lightly (a = 0.2), moderately (a = 0.6), and highly (a = 0.9) skewed demand.
+Fig. 12 depicts simulation results showing the average access cost of a group (social cost) under different SC and MC schemes, and for different values of t_r representing different levels of "tightness" of the group.
+Three types of demand are considered: lightly (a=0.2), moderately (a=0.6), and highly skewed (a=0.9) demand.
 The following observations apply.
-SC schemes (that is, HASH and LRU-SC, whose curves overlap almost completely in these figures, as the two have very similar caching behavior) perform better when the access cost between the nodes is small.
-In such cases, the cost of local and remote accesses is similar, so it pays to eliminate multiple copies of the same object at different nodes and instead make room for storing a larger number of distinct objects.
-MC schemes (that is, LRU and LFU) perform better when the access cost between the nodes is high.
+Single copy schemes, (i.e., HASH and LRU-SC, whose curves overlap almost completely in these figures, as the two have very similar caching behavior) perform better when the access cost between the nodes is small.
+In such cases the cost of local and remote accesses is similar, so it pays to eliminate multiple copies of the same object at different nodes and instead make room for storing a larger number of distinct objects.
+Multiple copy schemes, (i.e., LRU and LFU) perform better when the access cost between the nodes is high.
 In such cases, a much higher cost is incurred when an object is fetched from the group, so it becomes imperative to maintain some of the most popular objects locally (thereby creating multiple copies at different nodes).
 The threshold value of t_r at which the performance ranking between SC and MC changes depends on the skewness of the demand: the higher the skewness, the lower the value of t_r and the earlier the MC schemes become better.